-Blue Badge holders can park free and with no time limit at parking meters and pay and display street parking unless a local traffic order specifies a time limit.
+Blue Badge holders can sometimes park for free and with no time limit at parking meters and pay and display street parking unless a local traffic order specifies a time limit and/or charge.

 A Blue Badge will also let you park on single or double yellow lines for up to 3 hours, except where there is a ban on loading or unloading.
 When you park on yellow lines or in other places with a time restriction, you need to display the blue parking clock set to show your time of arrival.

 There must be an interval of at least 1 hour before the same vehicle can be parked in the same road or part of a road again.

 The Blue Badge must be displayed, together with the blue parking clock showing the quarter hour period of arrival so it is visible from outside.